w0wl0lxd/toon-lsp/LICENSING.md

 A: Yes, network service provision triggers AGPL Section 13.

 **Q: What if I'm unsure which license I need?**
-A: Email licensing@example.com - we'll help you figure it out.
+A: Email w0wl0lxd@tuta.com or open a GitHub Discussion - I'll help you figure it out.

 **Q: Do you offer discounts for startups/education?**
-A: Yes, contact us for special pricing.
+A: Yes, contact me for special pricing on educational or early-stage startup use.

+**Q: What happens when v2.0 releases?**
+A: Perpetual license holders keep v1.x forever.
+Enterprise subscribers get v2.0 included.
+Standard/Team users can purchase a new license for v2.x or continue using v1.x.

+**Q: Can I upgrade from Standard to Team?**
+A: Yes, contact me and I'll credit your Standard purchase toward the Team price.